Security and Reliability

 Data Protection

-OpenGov’s databases use multi-AZ deployment strategy to provide enhanced availability and durability.
-OpenGov performs regular backups of our entire database that are stored in multiple data-centers and in a back-up region.
-Our data is replicated in real-time to separate data-centers across AWS multi-availability zones, which allows us to switch to a replicated database immediately in the event of disaster or hardware fault, limiting data loss to a few seconds.
-In the rare event of data loss, OpenGov will restore from the last saved snapshot.
-Database snapshots are taken in the primary Region and transferred to an alternate Region on a regular cadence.
+OpenGov's databases use a multi-AZ deployment strategy to provide enhanced availability and durability.
+OpenGov captures regular backups and snapshots of its databases which are stored in regional data centers at a regular cadence to be used in the unlikely event of a data loss.
+Data is replicated in real-time to separate data centers across the AWS and Azure availability zones, which allows OpenGov to switch to a replicated database in the event of a data center or hardware fault, limiting data loss to one minute.

 Application Protection